Ma-Fi-94/yaptool/README.md

 # Make a new plot
 fig, ax = yap.singleplot()

-# Plot some data
+# Plot some data using matplotlib
-# (Dedicated library functions for this are currently being written, too)
 ax.scatter([1,2,3,4], [6,9,13,21])
 ax.plot([0,6], [0,30], c="C1", ls=":")